owncloud/ocis/docs/ocis/adr/0010-policy-enforcement.md

 ### Positive Consequences

 - OPA is production battle tested.
-- built around performance - policies evaluations are no longer than 1ms per request.
+- Built around performance - policies evaluations are no longer than 1ms per request.
-- middleware friendly: we use gRPC clients all over our ecosystem; wrappers (or middlewares) is a viable way to solve this problem instead of a dedicated service or its own package.
+- Middleware friendly: we use gRPC clients all over our ecosystem; wrappers (or middlewares) is a viable way to solve this problem instead of a dedicated service or its own package.
-- community support.
+- Community support.
-- kubernetes friendly.
+- Kubernetes friendly.
-- supports envoy, kong, terraform, traefik, php, node and many more.
+- Supports envoy, kong, terraform, traefik, php, node and many more.

 ### Negative Consequences

-- more vendor code inside the binary (larger attack surface, larger footprint [to be quantified] )
+- More vendor code inside the binary (larger attack surface, larger footprint [to be quantified] )

 ## Chosen option approach